cxw620/rust-polyglot/docs/types.md

 Aggregates can be rest-initialised with `..`, naming another value of the same type (often `Default::default()`).

-If a type has fields you cannot name because they're not `pub`, you cannot construct it.
+If a nominal type has fields you cannot name because they're not `pub`, you cannot construct it.

 Patterns